 Engoo Blog Travel & Fun

-Many people cannot begin their day without a morning cup of coffee as a part of their daily routine.
+Many people can't start the day without a cup of coffee as a part of their daily routine.
+And this love of coffee has resulted in lots of slang and unique expressions in English.

 Java